electronicdreamplant/electronicdreamplant.github.io/_posts/2023-12-09-weeknotes-S02-E20-What-kind-of-day-has-it-been.md

 That hasn’t stopped me writing for work; LocalGovCamp this year has given me two opportunities to write up workshops we’ve run, both with a commitment to share what we learned more widely.
 The second one is having the beauty treatment by our marketing folk currently, but the first on [our session around citizen accounts](https://blog.placecube.com/blog/building-networked-communities-0-1) is out to read.
 It suffers from a lack of West Wing references though….

-Blog post banner for The Good, The Bad and the Hard to Solve So to rectify, and shamelessly stealing [the title of numerous Aaron Sorkin TV episodes](https://www.vulture.com/2014/12/newsroom-aaron-sorkin-what-kind-of-day-has-it-been-west-wing-sports-night-studio-60.html), let’s explore what kind of week it’s been….
+So to rectify, and shamelessly stealing [the title of numerous Aaron Sorkin TV episodes](https://www.vulture.com/2014/12/newsroom-aaron-sorkin-what-kind-of-day-has-it-been-west-wing-sports-night-studio-60.html), let’s explore what kind of week it’s been….

 ## Developing my Core